mdn/content/files/en-us/web/api/keyboard_api/index.md

 ### Writing system keys

-The codes passed {{domxref('Keyboard.lock')}} and the various methods of the {{domxref('KeyboardLayoutMap')}} interface are called “writing system keys”.
+The codes passed {{domxref('Keyboard.lock')}} and the various methods of the {{domxref('KeyboardLayoutMap')}} interface are called "writing system keys".

-“Writing system keys” are defined in the [Writing System Keys](https://w3c.github.io/uievents-code/#key-alphanumeric-writing-system) section of the [UI Events KeyboardEvent code Values](https://w3c.github.io/uievents-code/) spec as the physical keys that change meaning based on the current locale and keyboard layout.
+"Writing system keys" are defined in the [Writing System Keys](https://w3c.github.io/uievents-code/#key-alphanumeric-writing-system) section of the [UI Events KeyboardEvent code Values](https://w3c.github.io/uievents-code/) spec as the physical keys that change meaning based on the current locale and keyboard layout.
 These keys are shown below.
 Blue keys are present on all standard keyboards while green keys are only available on some keyboards.

 ![Writing system keys as defined by the UI Events KeyboardEvent code Values spec.](writing-system-keys.png)